This easy Air Fryer Potatoes and Sausage meal is a one pot dinner that everyone is sure to love. Plus, it's all air fried so no oven needed!

 Instructions

-- Slice potatoes in half.
-Then cut up onion into large chunks.
+- Slice 1.5 pounds baby potatoes in half.
+Then cut up 1 small onion into large chunks.

 - Place potatoes and onion into a gallon-size zip top bag.
-Pour in oil, seasoned salt, garlic powder and black pepper.
+Pour in 2 Tablespoons oil, 1 teaspoon seasoned salt, 1 teaspoon garlic powder and 1/2 teaspoon black pepper.
 Seal up bag and move potatoes and onions around until they are thoroughly coated in oil and seasoning.

 - Spray the basket of a 6-quart air fryer with nonstick cooking spray.

 - Pour coated potatoes and onions into basket.
-Cook at 400f degrees for about 15 minutes.
-Shake the potatoes about halfway through.
+Cook at 400F degrees for about 15 minutes.
+Shake the basket about halfway through.

-- While the potatoes are cooking, cut the smoked sausage into 1-inch slices.
+- While the potatoes are cooking, cut 16 ounce package smoked sausage into 1-inch slices.

 - When potatoes have cooked for 15 minutes, toss in the smoked sausage and cook for an additional 5 minutes.

-- When finished, sprinkle with a little dried parsley (optional).
-Serve with honey mustard, ketchup or BBQ sauce for dipping if preferred.
+- When finished, sprinkle with 1 teaspoon dried parsley (optional).
+Serve with honey mustard, ketchup or barbecue sauce, if preferred.

 Video